Wedding Traditions and Customs

 The throwing of rice on the couple has always been symbolic of wishing prosperity and good luck.
 Rice has been used as a symbol of fertility and as a wish for a "full pantry" in various parts of the world from ancient to modern times.
 Since rice is harmful to the birds that eat it, birdseed has replaced it for most weddings.
 In the past, rice was not the only thing thrown at the bride and groom as they left the wedding.

 Wheat, instead of rice, was thrown in France, figs and dates were thrown in Northern Africa, and a combination of coins, dried fruit, and candy was thrown in Italy.
 In some European countries, eggs are thrown.
 Flower petals, confetti, and balloons are often used today instead of rice.
 However, the throwing of confetti is not permitted at most churches because of the mess it makes.

 This tradition originated in England during the Tudor period.
 At that time, guests would throw shoes at the bride and groom as they left in their carriage.
 It was considered good luck if their carriage was hit.
 Today, more often than not, it is beverage cans that are tied to a couple’s car instead of shoes.
 It should also be noted that the English consider it good luck if it rains on their wedding day!

 Traditionally, the bride had to enter her new home the first time through the front door.
 If she tripped or stumbled while entering it was considered to be very bad luck.
-Hence the tradition of the groom carrying the bride over the threshold.
-In ancient times, many of the first marriages were by capture, not choice.
-When early man felt it was time to take a bride, he would often carry off an unwilling woman to a secret place where her relatives wouldn’t find them.
-While the moon went through all its phases, (about 30 days) they hid from the searchers and drank a brew made from honey.
-Hence, we get the word, honeymoon.
+To prevent this, the tradition of the groom carrying the bride over the threshold was brought away.

 Why the Honeymoon?